 So you’ll notice I included butter in my recipe.

 What?!
 A nutritionist puts butter in her recipes?!

 Yep.
 I do.

 But the only butter I buy is organic, grass-fed butter.
-This nutrient dense butter is filled with vitamins A, D and K2.
-Studies have shown that milk from grass-fed cows is much higher in the good fatty acids.
-Grass-fed butter is even a richer source of conjugated linoleic acid (CLA), a powerful immune booster.
+This nutrient-dense butter is filled with vitamins A, D and K2.
+Studies have shown that milk from grass-fed cows is much higher in good fatty acids.
+Grass-fed butter is an even richer source of conjugated linoleic acid (CLA), a powerful immune booster.
 So always choose organic and grass-fed butter whenever possible.
-I use butter for lower tempature cooking, like in the hollandaise.
+I use butter for lower-temperature cooking, like in the hollandaise.

 10 minPrep Time